 When most people think of movies shot in NorCal, Stand By Me sits at the forefront due to the famous bridge scene over Lake Britton.
 The bulk of this movie is filmed throughout Oregon and NorCal, including places around McArthur-Burney Falls Memorial State Park and McCloud, California.
 When four young boys go searching for a dead body, they are confronted with obstacles of being on their own in the world and wilderness.

 This is certainly a cult-classic for kids growing up in the 80’s and it reminds us of a time when political correctness was out the door in filmmaking.
 The kids are seen smoking and cursing throughout the movie and one even carries around a gun.
 But this coming of age story perhaps is one of the more truthful stories of growing up.

 Here is our breakdown of the bridge scene over Lake Britton:

 1. Star Wars: Return of the Jedi (1983)

 That’s right, the world’s most popular movie series was filmed right in your backyard.
 This is the third movie in the original Star Wars trilogy, where the rebellion heads to the forest of Endor to destroy a more powerful Death Star from Darth Vader and his goons.
 And if you think the forest of Endor is pretty cool looking, you can go check it out in the Redwood National Forest.

 Star Wars transpired film and became a full-fledged movement across the globe.
 That’s why this is the best movie filmed in Northern California.
-Check out the racer scene in the Redwood National Forest:

 What did I miss?
 What did I get wrong?
 Let me know in the comments!